lorddusk/ObsidianDnD/Red Hand of Doom/Questions.md

 - [?]
 What is the reason for the attempts to summon a dracolich?

 - [?]
 What or who is cause for the disappearances in the [[The Witchwood]] area?
+- Could they be lizardmen?
+We have seen them during our trip towards the mountains

 - [?]
 What does my vision mean?
 ![[Session 007#^vision1]]